asappcb/gerbers-renderer/MIGRATION.md

 ## Next Steps

-1. **Test with your data**: Try the integrated viewer with your Gerber files
+1. **Load your data**: Try the viewer with your Gerber files
 2. **Explore features**: Experiment with markers, selections, and custom overlays
 3. **Customize passes**: Add render passes specific to your use case
 4. **Performance tune**: Optimize for your typical board sizes and complexity

-The integrated viewer provides a foundation for advanced features while maintaining the familiar interface of the original BoardViewer.
+The integrated viewer provides a modern, high-performance foundation for PCB visualization with extensive customization options.